VIP Brother season 1: Lyubomir

 Lyubomir Milchev "Dandy" is a writer.
 He entered the house on Day 1 and left voluntarily on Day 19.
+7 years later, he becomes a contestant in Big Brother All Stars 2013, where he finishes in third.

 Rayna

 Rayna Terziyska is a pop-folk singer.
 She entered the house on Day 1 and was the first evicted on Day 15.
 During her 15 days on the show she was the subject of public scrutiny for her actions and behavior.
+7 years later, she becomes a contestant in Big Brother All Stars 2013, where she finishes in fourth.

 Vesela

 Vesela Neynski is an opera singer and an actress.
 She entered the house on Day 1 and left voluntarily on Day 8.
+12 years later, she becomes a contestant in Big Brother: Most Wanted 2018, where she is the second to be evicted.

 Violeta

 Violeta Zdravkova is a model and former Miss Bulgaria 1999.
 She entered the house on Day 1 with her 3-years daughter Danaya.
 There was a special room for the child.
 Danaya left the House on Day 12 to spend the weekend with her father and returned on Day 15.
 On Day 22, Violeta's mother took the child out of the House.
 She finished second in the finale on Day 29.